schoolofdevops/kubernetes-labguide/chapters/13_redis_statefulset.md

 ### Deploying Redis Master Slaves with Statefulsets

-These redis containers are started after initContainers are succefully run and exit.
+These redis containers are started after initContainers are successfully run and exit.
 One thing to note here, these containers mount the same volume, `conf`, from the initContainers which has the proper Redis configuration.

 `file: redis-sts.yaml`